 We cultivate this meditative mindset when we sit on our meditation cushion.
 But it is also what we can do as we cook our meals, wash our dishes, do the laundry, carpool children to and from events, get to business meetings, interact with family, friends and colleagues, deliver jobs on time… The meditative mindset brings our meditation practice to life and into the world.

-I often feel like an octopus on set for a music video shoot, as I set up shots, check camera framing, direct actors, fix costumes, tighten choreography, check makeup, ensure lighting is correct and technical is functioning optimally.
+I often feel like an octopus on set for a music video shoot for MAPS, the Marine Arctic Peace Sanctuary, as I set up shots, check camera framing, direct actors, fix costumes, tighten choreography, check makeup, ensure lighting is correct and technical is functioning optimally.
 I am busy multitasking to take care of many production needs.
 Then, once that is all in place, I have to get in front of the camera and feel fresh and relaxed to deliver a great performance.
 My meditative mindset is the only way I know how to manage.

 When in the face of many tasks and short timelines, I focus on resting in the bigger picture, while I access a flow and co-create with the universal energies that I know are always conspiring to support my greatest joy.
 The universe, after all, vibrates at the frequency of joy.
 For me, joy is a barometer for how connected I am.
 When I am stressed, feeling anxious or irritable, I have bought into feeling separate, and life happening to me.
 So I watch my emotions and the tension in my body, and acknowledge them as they begin to creep in.
 I understand that I don’t need to feel such, and that ultimately, they won’t help me reach my goals.
 I know that I operate better when I am in the meditative mindset and allow myself to be supported by the whole.
 So I do what I can to return to this bigger, more holistic picture of the moment, beyond the limited version as seen through the lens of my ego.